hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 # Timing Assistant

 Stream Three Project: Data Centric Development - Code Institute This project was built using the Flask Microframework, and it could be used as a manual stopwatch to time multiple athletes in swimming and track.
+The goal of this application is to improve efficency in sports timing by decreasing the number of people timing seperately and directly storing the times, as opposed to keeping a written documentation.

-THIS APPLICATION IS FOR EDUCATIONAL USE ONLY.
-THIS APPLICATION IS NOT FOR COMMERCIAL USE.
+**THIS APPLICATION IS FOR EDUCATIONAL USE ONLY.
+THIS APPLICATION IS NOT FOR COMMERCIAL USE.**

 # Live Demo

-A live demo of this project can be found at https://timing-assistant.herokuapp.com/
+A live demo of this project can be found at [here](https://timing-assistant.herokuapp.com/).

 # Technologies